ADHD & Autism Social Skills GrouP

 Autism Support Group

-Please complete the survey so we can better understand your child’s strengths and needs as we develop a social skills group for Autism Spectrum Disorder Level 1.
+Please complete the survey to help us better understand your child’s strengths and needs as we develop a social skills group for Autism Spectrum Disorder Level 1.

-Tell us about your child’s challenges and strengths so we can design an ADHD support group that provides meaningful support.
+Please share your child’s strengths and challenges so we can design an ADHD support group that provides meaningful, effective support.

 Parents Support Group

-If you are a parent seeking connection with others navigating ADHD, Autism, or similar challenges, please complete this form to help us build a supportive parent community.
+If you are a parent looking to connect with others navigating ADHD, Autism, or similar challenges, please complete this form to help us create a supportive parent community.

 Resources for Parents